†Not a low calorie food. See nutrition information for fat and saturated fat content.

 Q: What is the Cold Weather notice?

-A: Because our mayo is a real food product and we don't have any artificial thickeners or preservatives, the emulsification may break as a result of temperature fluctuations.
-This means that during the winter if you live in a state that gets very cold or freezing, the mayo can freeze in transit to you.
-We don't want our mayo to arrive separated because we want you to enjoy it in its intended state, so we recommend holding off shipping this product until the Spring time and purchasing at your local retailer instead.
+A: Because our vegan mayo is a real food product and we don't have any artificial thickeners or preservatives, the emulsification may break as a result of temperature fluctuations.
+This means that during the winter if you live in a state that gets very cold or freezing, the vegan mayo can freeze in transit to you.
+We don't want our vegan mayo to arrive separated because we want you to enjoy it in its intended state, so we recommend holding off shipping this product until the Spring time and purchasing at your local retailer instead.

 Q: Does it have to be refrigerated?